microsoft/DLWorkspace/docs/deployment/Azure/configure.md

     "worker_vm_size": "Standard_NC6",
 ```

 * infra_node_num: should be odd (1, 3 or 5), number of infrastructure node for the deployment.
-3 infrastructure node tolerate 1 failure, and 5 infrastructure node tolerate 2 failures.
+3 infrastructure nodes tolerate 1 failure, and 5 infrastructure nodes tolerate 2 failures.
 However, more infrastructure nodes (and more failure tolerance) will reduce performance of the node.

 * worker_node_num: number of worker node used for deployment.